OGRECave/ogre/Docs/src/high-level-programs.md

 At runtime, when myVertexProgram or myFragmentProgram are used, OGRE automatically picks a real program to delegate to based on what’s supported on the current hardware / rendersystem.
 If none of the delegates are supported, the entire technique referencing the unified program is marked as unsupported and the next technique in the material is checked fro fallback, just like normal.
 As your materials get larger, and you find you need to support HLSL and GLSL specifically (or need to write multiple interface-compatible versions of a program for whatever other reason), unified programs can really help reduce duplication.

-# Using Vertex/Geometry/Fragment Programs in a Pass {#Using-Vertex_002fGeometry_002fFragment-Programs-in-a-Pass}
+# Using GPU Programs in a Pass {#Using-Vertex_002fGeometry_002fFragment-Programs-in-a-Pass}

-Within a pass section of a material script, you can reference a vertex, geometry and / or a fragment program which is been defined in a .program script (See [Declaring Vertex/Geometry/Fragment Programs](@ref Declaring-Vertex_002fGeometry_002fFragment-Programs)).
+Within a pass section of a material script, you can reference a vertex, geometry and / or a fragment program which is been defined in a .program script (See @ref Declaring-Vertex_002fGeometry_002fFragment-Programs).
 The programs are defined separately from the usage of them in the pass, since the programs are very likely to be reused between many separate materials, probably across many different .material scripts, so this approach lets you define the program only once and use it many times.

 As well as naming the program in question, you can also provide parameters to it.
 Here’s a simple example: